SeeMoreGold/Password-Generator/README.md

 ## Getting Started

-Using a default browser like Google Chrome, click the 'Generate Password' button to bring up a series of prompts and confirms to establish the criteria for the password.
+Open the app using a default browser like Google Chrome, click the 'Generate Password' button to bring up a series of prompts and confirms to establish the criteria for the password.
 Once the criteria is selected, a random password will display on the screen.

 ## Built With